kraken-php/docs/api-runtime.md

 <a name="starting-and-stopping-children"></a>
 ### Starting & Stopping Children

 Starting and stopping the children might be done in similar way as creating and destroying them.
-The difference is that you have to use start and stop prefxed methods:
+The difference is that you have to use start and stop prefixed methods:

 #### Starting Container